 I also went into the big church to look, but there was an event happening, so I stuck my head in for a few minutes then exited that as well.

 All in all, there was not much to see here for me, so I would recommend some of the other missions over this one if you can only see a few.
-It was still a well-preserved mission though and worth making a stop if you are in the area looking for something to do.
-Next time I will make sure to go when the gift shop is open, so I can check that out as well.
+It was still an active church and worth making a stop if you are in the area looking for something to do.
+Next time I will make sure to go when the gift shop is open so that I can check that out as well.
 If you are interested in visiting the missions, then check this post here for a full road trip guide.